Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 Binary Files
 ^^^^^^^^^^^^

-Compiling code produces an executable file (.elf) which needs to be converted to binary format (.bin) to be downloaded to, and run on a PYNQ MicroBlaze.
+Compiling code produces an executable file (.elf) along with its binary format (.bin) to be downloaded to a PYNQ MicroBlaze.

 A .bin file can be generated from a .elf by running the following command from the SDK shell: